Where We Be

 white, the traditional Coke colors, are the colors of

-hated cross-town rival River Plate!
+hated cross-town rival La Plata!

-We had no idea Mom & Dad were such great tango dancers until we saw them on the streets of La Boca dancing for their cruise fare!
+We had no idea Mom & Dad were such great tango dancers until we saw them on the streets of La Boca dancing for their cruise fare

 Robin with Argentine soccer legend Maradona